Exhibition 16 May - 12 June 2025

 These two large paintings, titled “War Window I” and “War Window II,” draw inspiration from shattered or broken windows found in war-torn regions.
 These glassless windows metamorphose into empty screens, conveying intricate emotional states and an uncertain future.

-The Scar, 2025.
+The Scar That Never Heals, 2025.
 Claire Lee.
 62 x 44 x 2.5cm.
 Ink on linen, wood frame

 You stumbled along the curve of the moon,